.png)

 Irish restaurant culture has undergone a serious recalibration over the past fifteen years.
 The Dublin axis, anchored by addresses like Chapter One by Mickael Viljanen and Liath in Blackrock, has attracted the most critical attention and most of the formal award recognition.
 But the provincial tier has become genuinely interesting.
 Restaurants like Campagne in Kilkenny, Bastion in Kinsale, dede in Baltimore, Homestead Cottage in Doolin, House in Ardmore, and The Morrison Room in Maynooth have established that serious cooking is no longer a metropolitan proposition in this country.

 The Duck sits within the country house subset of that provincial tier, a format that carries different expectations from a standalone urban restaurant.
 The room, the grounds, and the overnight offer are part of the proposition in ways that they are not at a city address.
 That shapes what kind of evening this is: slower, more atmospheric, better suited to a full occasion than a quick weeknight dinner.
-If you are travelling specifically to eat well across the southeast, The Oak Room in Adare and LIGИUM in Bullaun represent the upper bracket of the Irish country dining form, and both are useful reference points for calibrating expectations in this category.
+The Oak Room in Adare and LIGИUM in Bullaun represent the upper bracket of the Irish country dining form, and both are useful reference points for calibrating expectations in this category.

 Planning a Visit

 Marlfield House sits on the Courtown Road outside Gorey, which is reachable from Dublin via the M11/N11 in under ninety minutes, making it a feasible evening or weekend destination from the capital.
 The property functions as a hotel, and dinner at The Duck is most naturally combined with a stay, which allows the country house format to work as intended rather than feeling like a rushed drive-and-return.
-Booking through the hotel is the standard route; given that the dining room operates within a hotel property, capacity is finite and advance reservation is advisable, particularly at weekends and during summer months when the Wexford coast draws seasonal visitors.
-Dress expectations in this type of room tend toward smart casual at minimum, though the country house context generally signals a step above what you would wear to a city bistro.
+Booking ahead is recommended, particularly at weekends and during summer months when the Wexford coast draws seasonal visitors.
+Dress is smart casual.

 Side-by-Side Snapshot